 Choosing the right propeller for your aircraft is a difficult task as a number of variables, like engine RPM, torque, power, noise limitations (regulatory) type of aircraft (its ideal cruise and climb speeds) influence each other so that usually the chosen propeller design is a sum and compromise of all these variables.

 Piston powered aircraft generally consume AVgas, aviation gasoline.
 It is like a high octane auto gas, only more expensive (in Europe about 10 USD/gallon), high lead (despite its LL, low lead, designation) and it is more controlled and more stable.
 Problem is that the future of AVgas is not certain, but I have been hearing that for 20 years now.
 No surprise that diesel engines are getting more and more popular.
 These engines can use JET-A(1), road diesel, agricultural (colored red, if you can find it) diesel and even biodiesel is possible.

 Small airplanes like the Pelican PL, Zenair types and the likes mostly have a Rotax 912, 912iS or the 914 turbo engine capable of running on Mogas.
 Much cheaper but not certified and the fuel is not controlled the way AVgas is.
 Some use an additive in the fuel when using AVgas, it helps with reducing the lead deposits in the engine.
 The composition of Mogas can vary daily but AVgas hasn't changed in the last decade or two.
 There are also some issues with bio-alcohol in Mogas.

 That being said, I have been flying for years with Mogas and found no real issues apart from the alcohol in some type of aircraft.

 Usually, high wing models like your average Cessna, Murphy etc. have a fuel tank in each wing.
 Aluminum fuel lines run then to a fuel selector in the cabin with Left, Right, Both (not always) and Off selections.
-The Cessna 150/2 has a On, Off type of selector and both tanks feed the engine at the same time.
-Fuel is gravity feed and sometimes a low pressure fuel pump is added to aid starting and used when switching tanks during flight and on take-off and landing.
+The Cessna 150/2 has an On, Off type of selector and both tanks feed the engine at the same time.
+Fuel is gravity feed and sometimes a low pressure fuel pump is added to aid starting and used when switching tanks during flight and on takeoff and landing.